© Everyman Media

 Mr Wise was appointed as a director on 10 September 2013.
 The Directors do not consider Mr Wise to be independent in line with the Quoted Companies Alliance Corporate Governance Code for small and mid-size quoted companies due to the executive nature of his employment at the Company.

-Mr Lilly was appointed as a director on 3 September 2014.
+Mr Scrimgeour was appointed as a director on the 18th of January 2021.

 Mr Kaye founded ASK Central plc with his brother Sam in 1993.
 Adam studied catering at Westminster College, London and subsequently worked at City Centre Restaurants, before opening the first ASK restaurant at Haverstock Hill in 1993.
 ASK Central plc was sold in 2004.
 Mr Kaye is currently a non-executive director of Tasty plc.